MagicalCornFlake/slav-king/README.md

 The game has only been tested on `3.11` so if you encounter any problems consider upgrading your Python installation.

 To run the game, enter the `slav-king` directory and run the following command:

 ```sh
 python main.py
 ```

+## Hardware support

+The game currently requires a keyboard and mouse to play to its full extent.
+In the future, it is planned to only require a keyboard by implementing keyboard shortcuts for all needed tasks.
+Additionally, for Windows users, there is controller support in the form of button and joystick bindings.
+For tasks that require the mouse, the right stick can be used to artificially move the cursor (WIP solution).

 ## Planned changes